Bryan Bickell: Chicago Blackhawks (2006–2016)

 Bickell tallied 14 goals and 14 assists for 28 points while appearing in 80 games in the 2014–15 season.
 The 80 games he played in the season was a new career high in regular season games played (from the 78 played in 2010–11).
 However, his production declined in the postseason, where he recorded no goals and only five assists for five points in 18 games.
-After playing every game in the first three rounds against the Nashville Predators, Minnesota Wild and the top-seeded Anaheim Ducks, respectively, Bickell was scratched from the team's lineup for the first two games of the 2015 Stanley Cup Finals against the Tampa Bay Lightning due to health-related issues.
+After playing every game in the first three rounds against the Nashville Predators, Minnesota Wild and the top-seeded Anaheim Ducks, respectively, Bickell was scratched from the team's lineup for the first two games of the 2015 Stanley Cup Final against the Tampa Bay Lightning due to health-related issues.
 Bickell returned to the lineup on June 8, 2015 for the third game and played on the second line with Brad Richards and Patrick Kane only to be scratched again for the final three games due to health-related concerns.
 The Blackhawks eventually defeated the Lightning in six games, giving Bickell his third Stanley Cup (second with his name engraved on the cup) and the Blackhawks third Stanley Cup title in six seasons.

 The Blackhawks unsuccessfully attempted to trade Bickell prior to the 2015–16 season to alleviate cap space.
 The team initially waived Bickell but reinserted him into their roster as the season started.
 Bickell was unable to consistently perform due to health-related issues and spent much of the season with the Rockford IceHogs of the American Hockey League.
 Bickell skated in 25 games for the Blackhawks and was goalless but recorded two assists and points while playing mostly on the fourth line.
 He also played in 47 contests for the IceHogs where he scored 15 goals and 16 assists for 31 points.
 Bickell would also play three playoff games for the IceHogs with an assist recorded and wouldn’t play any playoff games for the Blackhawks for the first time since 2009 as the defending Stanley Cup champion Blackhawks would lose their first round series in the 2016 playoffs in seven games to the St. Louis Blues.